apache/mxnet/example/model-parallel/matrix_factorization/README.md

 The example walks you through a matrix factorization algorithm for recommendations and also demonstrates the basic usage of `group2ctxs` in `Module`, which allows one part of the model to be trained on cpu and the other on gpu.
+So, it is necessary to have GPUs available on the machine to run this example.

 To run this example, first make sure you download a dataset of 10 million movie ratings available from [the MovieLens project](http://files.grouplens.org/datasets/movielens/) by running following command: